ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 ### Script scan with http-enum

 If you recall from the TCP SYN scan report, the target host is running the Apache HTTP Server.
-Let's try to enumerate directories using the [http-enum NSE script](https://nmap.org/nsedoc/scripts/http-enum.html).
+Let's try to enumerate pages and directories exposing interesting data with the [http-enum NSE script](https://nmap.org/nsedoc/scripts/http-enum.html).
 The http-enum NSE script is not part of the default NSE category, so we have to use the Nmap `--script=http-enum` option.

 Enter the following command into the terminal to perform the script scan with http-enum: